That's right! In your own back yard.

 Layering different types of scraps, twigs and leaves etc is a good idea.

 Watering the compost is important.
 This is a good idea when it's looking a little dry.
-My friends love to help me in the garden.
-Newly Truly and Bobby are bringing the hose, so that we can water the compost together.
-Mo Li is staying close by ready to lend a helping hand too.
+Izzy's friends love to help in the garden.
+Newly Truly and Bobby are bringing the hose, so they can water the compost as well as bring fresh water for the chickens.